aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotfield/_index.md

 **Remarks**

 NOTE: This property is now obsolete.
-Instead, please use PivotField.PivotShowValuesSetting.BaseItemIndex property instead.
+Instead, please use PivotField.ShowValuesSetting.BaseItemIndex property instead.
 This method will be removed 12 months later since June 2024.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int